bugov/aiohttp-basicauth-middleware/README.md

 1. list of protected urls.
 For example `['/admin']` will match with `/admin/user`, but will not match with `/user/admin`.
 2. auth dict – a dict with pairs: login-password.
-3. strategy for password comparision.
+3. strategy (optional) for password comparision.
 For example you can store hashed password in `auth_dict`.

 Example with md5 password hashing: